conduktor/conduktor-docs/docs/gateway/interceptors/traffic-control-policies/safeguard-produce-policy.md

 `The produce policy interceptor` will impose limits on incoming messages to kafka to ensure that messages going to kafka adhere to the configured specification.

 ### What happens when sending an invalid request

 Any request that doesn't match the interceptor's configuration will be blocked and return the corresponding error message.

-For example: you want to send record without header, but the interceptor is being configured `recordHeaderRequired=true`.
+For example: you want to send a record without a header, but the interceptor is configured with `recordHeaderRequired=true`.

 When you send that request to the cluster, the following error is returned: